celo-org/docs/blog/03-23-2023-securing-multi-sig-wallet-using-hardware-wallet-the-benefits-for-securing-community-funds/securing-multi-sig-wallet-using-hardware-wallet-the-benefits-for-securing-community-funds.md

 * The Ledger Academy: https://www.ledger.com/academy/security
 * The security page for Trezor: https://trezor.io/security
 * The Beginner's Guide to Cryptocurrency Wallets: https://www.security.org/crypto/wallet/

-Don't miss our upcoming article, "Exclusive List of Hardware Wallets that Support Celo Network," if you use the Celo Blockchain and want to guarantee the safety of your cryptocurrency investment with a chosen hardware wallet approved under the strictest security standards, such as EAL5+.

 ## About the Author